 Shows hydrogen and oxygen being generated (photo:EPFL)

-They can be developed by spin coating .There are of course some problems that need to be addressed for it to be commercialized.
-At present, perovskite solar cells have very poor stability and breakdown after a few waters.
 One of the reseach that makes it very promising is its application in water splitting device.
 Michale Gratzel and colleagues at the Swiss Federal Institute of Technology in Lausanne unveil a water splitting device containing a state-of-the-art perovskite solar cell.The cell has an efficiency of 17.3% and an open-circuit voltage of over 1V, meaning that just two cells connected in series can provide sufficient voltage to split water.
 A voltage of over 1.7V is required for water splitting to take place.
 To achieve this with silicon which currently has a maximum open circuit voltage of 0.75V require 3 cells connected in series while 2 cells in perovskite can acheive it.
 It is application in water already achieved an efficiency of 12.3% and future improvement is foreseeable.

 The design structure for the water splitting © Science/AAAS